A-Gr33n/Milestone-Project-4/README.md

 I want to learn about the benefits of maintaining a healthy lifestyle and staying active.

-I would want to contact the comapny if I have any quries or questions
+I would want to contact the comapny if I have any quries or questions.

 As a registered user: